husam79/bootstrap5-tutorial/README.md

-# Nabih
+# Hsoub Bootstrap 5 Tutorial - Nabih Project

-This project is an experimental project that aims to train web design concepts using Bootstrap and HTML5
+This project is an experimental project that designed and implemented to explain Bootstrap 5 basic concepts.